pladaria/xml-reader/README.md

 # XML Reader

-Reads XML documents and emits JS objects with a simple, easy to use structure.
+Reads XML documents and emits JavaScript objects with a simple, easy to use structure.

 ## Features